 Those who say demonetisation is good in the long run should recall the quote: ‘In the long run we are all dead’.

-To the people unaware and in response to the questions “why demonetisation?“, “has demonetisation failed?” and “why demonetisation failed?”
+To the people unaware and in response to the questions “what is demonetization?“, and why did demonetization fail in India?
+Demonetisation is a situation where the Central Bank of the country (Reserve Bank in India) withdraws the old currency notes of certain denomination as an official mode of payment.
 The brief facts of the aforesaid situation are as follows.
 On the evening of November 8, 2017 at 8.00 p.m. the Prime Minister of India made a sudden announcement’ therewith scrapping Rs.500/- and Rs.1000/- currency denominations from their legal tender and circulation.
 These currency notes accounted for 86% of the total value of the legal currency in circulation in India.
 Overnight, the 86% currency notes became mere papers in the hands of the public, bereft of their legal tender.
 This left millions of people with no money to resort to.
 The Automated Teller Machines (“ATM”) were stopped from functioning across the entire country, while some were still popping out the old currency notes, the new ones were yet to be printed by the erstwhile Reserve Bank of India (“RBI”).
-The inability of the existing ATM’s to fit the new currency notes further led to a delay in circulation of the new set of currency notes in the market.
+The inability of the existing ATM’s to fit the new currency notes further led to a delay in the circulation of the new set of currency notes in the market.

-The demonetisation was implemented by keeping the following primary objectives in mind:
+The demonetization advantages were meant to be implemented by keeping the following objectives in mind:

 - To flush out the fake currencies which were in circulation;